Sumo Do, Sumo Don't: Plot

-Kyoritsu University student Shuhei Yamamoto gets a job with his uncle's connection but learns he's missing the credits to graduate from the supervisor of his graduation thesis, Professor Anayama.
-He makes a deal with Shuhei that if he participates in the tournament for Kyoritsu's sumo club, he would be willing to overlook his credits.
-Shuhei reluctantly accepts with the request of Natsuko Kawamura, a graduate student from the Anayama Lab and a sumo club manager.
+Kyoritsu University student Shuhei Yamamoto gets a job with his uncle's connection but learns from the supervisor of his graduation thesis, Professor Anayama that he's missing the credits to graduate.
+The professor makes a deal with Shuhei that if he participates in the tournament for Kyoritsu's sumo club, he would be willing to overlook the missing credits.
+Shuhei reluctantly accepts at the request of Natsuko Kawamura, a graduate student from the Anayama Lab and a sumo club manager.

 The Sumo Club's only member is Aoki Tomio, a traditionalist sumo enthusiast who has repeated years.
 Shuhei and Aoki struggle to recruit Shuhei's younger brother Haruo and obese Hosaku Tanaka.
-The amateur team loses at the tournament, and are abused by alumnus at the afterparty.
-Shuhei promises they'll win next, recruiting a British student and experienced footballer George Smiley who joined to save on rent.
+The amateur team loses at the tournament, and are abused by alumni at the afterparty.
+Shuhei promises they'll win next, recruiting a British student and experienced footballer George Smiley who joins to save on rent.
 During the summer vacation, the team visits Anayama's hometown for a training camp.
 At the end of the camp, the team plays a practice match against elementary schoolers in the neighbourhood.

 The team wins the next third league match and replaced the second league.
 Haruo breaks his arm in the third match, and Shuhei is injured.
-Masako Mamiya, a female manager longing for Haruo, volunteers to join as a member.
+Masako Mamiya, a female manager with a crush on Haruo, volunteers to join as a member.
 On the day of the match, Masako binds her chest with bandages and tape but loses.
-The Sumo Club is inspired by her attempt and win the league match.
+The Sumo Club is inspired by her attempt, with Tanaka and Aoki winning their matches.
+The team wins the league match in the final round, when Shuhei dramatically throws his opponent out of the ring.

 Tanaka is scouted for sumo wrestling, Smiley returns to Britain, Masako and Haruo leave to study abroad in London, and Aoki graduates.
 Shuhei declines the job offer to continue the sumo club as the sole member.
 Natsuko visits him in the club, and the movie ends as they playfully practice shiko.